lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 To install Lite XL from a zip archive, extract it to a directory and run it directly.

-??? note "Never run Lite XL directly from the zip archive."
+??? tip "Never run Lite XL directly from the zip archive."
     Lite XL requires extra files that are present in the zip archive to function.
     Running it may cause crashes or unexpected errors.

 ## Linux

 Linux distributions usually install packages via their respective package managers.
-If a package is available for your distribution, you can [install][install-package-manager] it from there.
+If a package is available for your distribution, you can [install][package managers] it from there.

 Lite XL is available as an AppImage or tarballs.
 For AppImages, you can simply make it executable and run it.

-??? note "If you encounter issues with the AppImage, verify whether fuse is installed."
+??? tip "If you encounter issues with the AppImage, verify whether fuse is installed."
     AppImages require FUSE to function.
     Please visit [AppImage Troubleshooting Guide][appimage-troubleshoot] for details.